bkuhlmann/refinements/README.md

   - `#deep_merge!` - Merges deeply nested hashes together while modifying itself.
   - `#reverse_merge` - Merges calling hash into passed in hash without modifying calling hash.
   - `#reverse_merge!` - Merges calling hash into passed in hash while modifying calling hash.
+- Provides Pathname refinements:
+  - `#rewrite` - When given a block, it provides the contents of the recently read file for manipulation and immediate writing back to the same file.
 - Provides String refinements:
   - `#first` - Answers first character of a string or first set of characters if given a number.
   - `#last` - Answers last character of a string or last set of characters if given a number.